-Information for parents and carers of pupils who have been Suspended or excluded from school
+Information for parents and carers of pupils who have been excluded from school

 Ealing schools and the Local Authority (LA) work in partnership to raise standards and achievement and address the issues of behaviour and discipline within the school community.
-We recognise that under certain circumstances, a headteacher may feel that they have no option but to suspend/exclude a pupil.
+The LA recognises that under certain circumstances, a Head Teacher may feel that they have no option but to exclude a pupil.